Freddie Mac Home Possible program

 3% down

-As with most programs, your down payment can come from personal savings or an investment account.
-But it can also come from alternative sources such as gift funds, down payment assistance program, cash saved at home, and even sweat equity.
+Your down payment can come from personal savings, checking, or investment accounts.
+But it can also come from alternative sources such as gift funds, down payment assistance, cash saved at home, and even sweat equity.
 More on sweat equity below.

 You don’t have to be a first-time homebuyer